06 Mar Tips For Wisconsin Snowbirds Before Taking Flight to Florida

 If the client owns property in Florida, it is important to determine if it is homestead property.
 If it is homestead property, the property will be subject to many advantages along with some disadvantages.

 There are three primary advantages to owning homestead property.

 - Property tax increases may only increase by the consumer price index or 3%, whichever is lower.

 - The first $25,000 of assessed value of the Florida homestead is exempt from all property taxes.
 An additional reduction of up to $25,000 in assessment also will be allowed if the property is worth at least $50,000; however, the second $25,000 exemption will not apply to school taxes.

 - With some exceptions, the property cannot be sold by a judgment creditor to pay off a debt.

-The tax advantages, which you can read from here, are very valuable to my clients, because they allow them to plan.
-Property taxes are a major expense for them.
-Many of my clients are living off of a fixed income.
+The tax advantages are very valuable to clients, because they are able to plan.
+Property taxes are a major expense for snowbirds who often are living on a fixed income.
 Therefore, it is very reassuring for them to know that they know exactly how much their property taxes will cost each year.